alighasemi889/pragmatic-developer/README.md

 ---

 ## ✍️ About Me
 Hi!
-I’m **Ali Ghasemi**, a junior front-end developer passionate about building interactive and elegant web experiences.
+I’m **Ali Ghasemi**, a  front-end developer and web application pentester passionate about building interactive and elegant web experiences.
 I created this repository as part of my continuous learning journey to document insights from my favorite programming books — starting with _The Pragmatic Programmer_.

 📫 Feel free to connect: